THE FREE LANCE

 DONATE TO THE FREE LANCE HERE

-Remnants of Noah John Rondeau’s hermit camp in the Cold River Valley in 2015.
+Remnants of Noah John Rondeau’s squatter camp in the Cold River Valley in 2015.
 Photo credits: JB Nicholas.